maplib

 • template: Template, IRI, IRI string or prefixed template name.

-• df: DataFrame where the columns have the same names as the template arguments
+• data: DataFrame where the columns have the same names as the template arguments (when piping the output of queries back in, use SolutionMappings)

 • graph: The IRI of the graph to add triples to.